Default schema¶

 Distinct¶

-parameter to return only distinct rows.
+Use the distinct parameter to return only distinct rows.
 This can be used to

-avoid duplicate objects when we’re querying across relations with e.g. _is_null
+avoid duplicate objects when we’re querying across relations with e.g. _is_null.

-objects that have signed at least
+Let’s query for all Label objects that have signed at least

-, and for each label, return the top 3 artists ordered alphabetically
+one Artist, and for each label, return the top 3 artists ordered alphabetically

 by name: